-You can take either a tax credit or a tax deduction on your income tax return for income taxes imposed on you by a foreign country or a U.S. possession.
+You can take either a credit or a deduction for income taxes imposed on you by a foreign country or a U.S. possession.
 Taken as a deduction, foreign income tax reduces your taxable income.
 Taken as a credit, foreign income tax reduces your tax liability.
-You must treat all foreign income taxes by the same method.
+You must treat all foreign income taxes in the same way.
 You generally cannot deduct some foreign income taxes and take a credit for others.
 See Deduction for Other Foreign Taxes, later.

-No specific rule can be given that will let you choose the more advantageous method.
+There is no specific rule that will let you choose the more advantageous method.
 If foreign income taxes were imposed at a high rate, and the proportion of foreign income to U.S. income is small, a lower final tax may result from taking the foreign income tax deduction.
-In any event, you should figure your tax liability under both methods and then use the one that is better for you.
+In any event, you should figure your tax liability both ways and then use the one that is better for you.
 However, in most cases, it is to your advantage to take foreign income taxes as a tax credit, which you subtract directly from your U.S. tax liability, rather than as a deduction in figuring taxable income.